-Python Recursive Function
+Python Tutorial - Recursive Function

 In this section, you will learn Python recursive function.

-What is Python Recursive Function
+What Is Python Recursive Function

 A recursive function is a function that calls itself and this process is called function recursion.